-The exchange gain and loss information of the Company's monetary items shows that in 2022 and 2021, foreign currency exchange gains and losses (including realized and unrealized) were gains of \$130,375 thousand and losses of \$46,180 thousand, respectively.
+The exchange gain and loss information on the Company's monetary items is disclosed through consolidation due to the wide variety of trading currencies used by the Company.
+The foreign currency exchange gain and loss (including realized and unrealized) in 2023 and 2022 were \$15,438 thousand and \$130,375 thousand, respectively.